Increases in the sale of plant-based meat substitutes aren’t leading to one-on-one reductions in meat consumption.

 44 percent of the Dutch (claim to) eat meat daily, down from 50 percent three years ago.
 The average Dutch person consumes 98 grams of meat per day, down 8 percent in ten years.
 Plant-based dairy and meat substitutes have become relatively cheaper as a result of high animal feed and energy prices caused by the war in Ukraine.
 (Ukrainian cereals are fed to European livestock.
 Natural gas is used to synthesize fertilizer.)

 The Netherlands has the highest share of self-described flexitarians in the EU: 42 percent compared to an average of 30 percent.
-An earlier poll found that 9 percent of the Dutch have given up meat altogether, which is similar to the British rate.
+An earlier poll found that 9 percent of the Dutch have given up meat altogether, which is similar to the rate in the UK.
 Yet meat sales remain high.

 Dutch are big on milk